"Premium for presidential property" among ideas floated to inflate Trump's worth, court hears

 "This public desire to inflate his net worth was well known amongst his children and employees," James' office wrote in its complaint, highlighting internal emails and deliberations about publications that assess and rank society's wealthiest.

-Weisselberg acknowledged during his Tuesday testimony another directive he gave to former Trump Organization controller Jeffrey McConney that was intended to boost the value of properties: simply say some of them are worth 30% more.
+Weisselberg acknowledged during his Tuesday testimony another directive he gave to former Trump Organization controller Jeffrey McConney that was intended to boost the value of certain golf properties: simply say they are worth 30% more.
 That "30% premium" was not disclosed in Trump statements of financial conditions given to banks.

 On Wednesday, the court heard testimony from a former Deutsche Bank executive who was involved in assessing loans to Trump.
 He testified that the golf courses were "unusual" collateral for a loan that he "didn't know had value," since the potential buyers market for golf courses is particularly small.